c5shen/TIPP3/README.rst

 TODO list
 ---------
-* 1.20.2025 - Add a script for downloading the latest reference package to a user specified directory.
+* 1.21.2025 - Add a script for downloading the latest reference package to a user specified directory, and record the directory to ``~/.tipp3/refpkg.config``.
+When the user did not specify a reference package in the command line, TIPP3 should automatically find the previously installed refpkg and the corresponding version number.

 Method Overview
 ---------------